filipe-silva/FireflyIII.Net/generated/docs/PiggyBanksApi.md

 <a id="listeventbypiggybank"></a>
 # **ListEventByPiggyBank**
-> PiggyBankEventArray ListEventByPiggyBank (int id, int? page = null)
+> PiggyBankEventArray ListEventByPiggyBank (string id, int? page = null)

 List all events linked to a piggy bank.